mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 If the slave has not caught up to the master within the configured time, it will be retried on the master.
 In MaxScale 2.3.0 an error was returned to the client when the slave timed out.

+The exception to this rule is the `fast` mode which does not do any synchronization at all.
+This can be done as any reads that would go to out-of-date servers will be re-routed to the current master.

 ##### Normal SQL